International Students

 Clinical Education: Often referred to as clinicals, these programs allow students to practice their skills under supervision of a practitioner.
 Clinical education is most common in the healthcare field.

-Core Courses: Include fundamental classes like English, math, general science and history that provide a foundation for major-specific classes.
-The exact class requirements may vary depending on your major.
-Core courses may also be referred to as general education courses.
+Core Courses: Includes fundamental courses like English, math, general science, and history that provide a foundation for major-specific courses.
+Exact course requirements may vary depending on your major.
+Core courses may also be referred to as "general education courses."

-Course Load: This refers to the total amount of courses a student is taking per term.
+Course Load: This refers to the total amount of courses a student takes per term.

 Credit for Prior Learning: College credit granted to students who can demonstrate knowledge gained outside of a traditional college setting that is used to satisfy course requirements.
 Examples can include work and life experience, independent study or industry certifications.